Ways to curb your loneliness as a leader

 Create a team

-This took the weight off of my shoulders and enabled me to share some of the decision-making and workload.
+This took the weight off my shoulders and enabled me to share some of the decision-making and workload.
 It also gave me the opportunity to talk about some of those tough decisions and get real feedback in a timely manner.

-Sometimes as leaders we think that we’re the only ones with effective business ideas, but the reality is that your front-line workers, your managers and even your customers have some incredible ideas.
+Sometimes, as leaders, we think that we’re the only ones with effective business ideas, but the reality is that your front-line workers, your managers and even your customers have some incredible ideas.
 And they’re more than willing to help you build the dream.
 Tap into your dream team and never be lonely again!

 Have a support network